 The three brooches are all made to resemble ribbon bows, and they vary slightly in size from largest to smallest.
 In 1901, Victoria designated the three brooches as “heirlooms of the crown,” meaning that they pass directly from monarch to monarch, to be worn by queens regnant or consort.
 When Victoria died, the brooches went to her son, King Edward VII, to be worn by his wife, Queen Alexandra.

-Alexandra usually wore the three brooches as a set, often cascading them down the front of her skirt, as she did at her first state opening of parliament as queen consort and at her coronation.
+Queen Alexandra usually wore the three brooches as a set, often cascading them down the front of her skirt, as she did at her first state opening of parliament as queen consort and at her coronation (pictured above).

 After the death of Edward VII in 1910, the brooches passed to King George V and Queen Mary.
 Each brooch features a tiny loop that allows it to be worn with a pendant, and both Alexandra and Mary used the brooches this way.
-Mary was even photographed wearing the large Cullinan III stone suspended from one of the bows.
+Mary was even photographed wearing other gems, including some of the Cullinan Diamonds, suspended from the bows.

 Leave a Reply